 - Challenges with other mental and sensory inputs like sight and touch

 There is no understood cause of aphantasia.
 However, it is believed that it can be congenital or brought on by traumatic brain injuries.
-Some other neurological conditions may also trigger instances of aphantasia.
+Acquired aphantasia has been reported after brain injury, stroke, and surgery, and occasionally after periods of depression or psychosis (Zeman, Trends in Cognitive Sciences, 2024).
 When aphantasia is congenital, it is likely going to be there your whole life.
 As a result, they may not realize they have this trait to begin with.
 If someone develops aphantasia later on in life as a result of an illness or diagnosis, it can be harder to reconcile the loss of the mind’s eye.3

 What Does The Research Say About Aphantasia?